 In March 2001, the Bush Administration rejected the Kyoto Protocol and chose to act only as observers, declining to participate in discussions at international negotiations on the Protocol.
-In July, major political agreements were reached, led by the European Union (EU), and parties agreed to seek ratification and entry into force without the United States; most remaining issues were resolved in the Marrakech meeting of the parties.
+In July 2001, major political agreements were reached, led by the European Union (EU), and parties agreed to seek ratification and entry into force without the United States Other parties continue to express hope that the United States will rejoin international efforts to reduce greenhouse gas emissions.